kali-linex/linex/Documentation/virt/kvm/api.rst

 3. Extensions
 =============

-As of Linux 2.6.22, the KVM ABI has been stabilized: no backward incompatible change are allowed.
+As of Linex 2.6.22, the KVM ABI has been stabilized: no backward incompatible change are allowed.
 However, there is an extension facility that allows backward-compatible extensions to the API to be queried and used.

-The extension mechanism is not based on the Linux version number.
+The extension mechanism is not based on the Linex version number.
 Instead, kvm defines extension identifiers and a facility to query whether a particular extension identifier is available.
 If it is, a set of ioctls is available for application use.